 - FSU is the top user of electricity, using 6.15% of the electricity in Tallahassee.
 The state of Florida is in second place, using 3.67%, followed by the City of Tallahassee, which uses 3.41%.
 In 2020, the university used more electricity than Florida A&M University (1.60%), the Leon County government (0.93%), Tallahassee Memorial HealthCare (1.64%), Wal-Mart (0.72%), Publix Markets (0.85%), and the Federal Government (0.7%) combined.

 Visitors to FSU

 - There are over 20 academic and civics camps in session through the university every year.
 Every year, thousands of school students attend one of many FSU academic and civic camps.
-In 2016, 1,500 of these students attended Challenger Learning Center of Tallahassee, 48 attended Saturday-at-the-Sea, and 40 attended Young Scholars.37

 FSU Foundation & Volunteer Work

-- Total expenses of the FSU Foundation increased 10 percent from 2014 to 2015 due to increased support for the university.41
+- Total expenses of the FSU Foundation decreased 6.3 percent ($4.02 million) from 2019 to 2020.

-- In the fiscal year 2014-15, FSU generated $6.01 billion of direct revenue or expense, with $9.94 billion worth of industry output (revenue/sales), and 94,160 jobs.46
+- In fiscal year 2019-20, FSU generated $1.5 billion of direct revenue or expense.
+Including indirect effects, FSU contributed $2.9 billion worth of indirect industry output (revenue/sales) and 35,907 jobs.